• Features

 Ecommerce CAC benchmarks

-A healthy customer acquisition cost is typically within 20%–30% of your average order value.
-However, it varies by profit margin and customer lifetime value.
+A healthy CAC usually falls within 20%–30% of your average order value.
+However, it varies depending on profit margin and customer lifetime value.

 ChannelAverage CAC range